(See also Overview of Esophageal and Swallowing Disorders.)

-The cause is probably an immune response to dietary antigens in patients with genetic susceptibility.
-Esophageal inflammation causes irritant symptoms and ultimately can lead to esophageal narrowing and stricture.
+The cause of eosinophilic esophagitis is likely an immune response to dietary antigens in patients with genetic susceptibility; environmental allergens may also play a role.
+Untreated chronic esophageal inflammation ultimately can lead to esophageal narrowing and strictures.

-The diagnosis is often first considered when reflux symptoms fail to respond to acid-suppression therapy.
+The typical patient with eosinophilic esophagitis has dysphagia for solids and a history of atopy.
+The diagnosis of eosinophilic esophagitis is also considered when reflux symptoms fail to respond to acid-suppression therapy.
 It should also be considered in adults who present with esophageal food impaction or in adults who have noncardiac chest pain.

-Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration.
-Although visible abnormalities (eg, furrows, strictures, rings) may be apparent on endoscopy, appearance often is normal, so biopsies are essential.
-Because gastroesophageal reflux disease (GERD) can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should probably have endoscopy only after failure of a 2-mo trial of a proton pump inhibitor.
+Diagnosis requires endoscopy with biopsy showing eosinophilic infiltration (≥ 15 eosinophils/high-powered field).
+Although visible abnormalities (eg, linear furrows, strictures, stacked circular rings, loss of vascular markings, white exudates) may be apparent on endoscopy, the appearance can be normal, so biopsies are essential.
+Because GERD can also cause eosinophilic infiltrates, patients who have mainly reflux symptoms should have biopsies; samples from the proximal and middle esophagus should be processed separately from samples from the distal esophagus.

-Patients who have significant strictures may need careful esophageal dilation using a balloon or esophageal dilator; multiple, careful, progressive dilations are done to help prevent esophageal tears or perforation.
+Patients who have significant strictures may need careful esophageal dilation using a balloon or bougie; multiple, careful, progressive dilations are done to help prevent esophageal perforation.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.